 THE SECOND ITALIAN PERIOD – THE ITALIAN ARMY SYMPHONIC BAND, THE EUROPEAN UNION MILITARY BAND, THE SOLO PERFORMANCE FOR THE PRESIDENT OF THE ITALIAN STATE PROFESSOR CARLO AZEGLIO CIAMPI, THE GALA CONCERT FOR THE QUEEN BEATRIX OF HOLLAND AND THE AMERICAN CONCERTS TOUR FOR COLUMBUS DAY 2004 IN NEW YORK CITY

-After the long work experience in Romania, Fernando Fracassi thought to come back to his native Country and continue there his career as a recitalist, orchestra player, soloist and Flute teacher.
+After the long work experience in Romania, Fernando Fracassi thought to come back to his native Country for a period and continue there his career as a recitalist, orchestra player, soloist and Flute teacher.
 His live activity has been very intense at this time especially in the fields of Chamber Music and Easy Listening.
-They born the interests for Music Therapy and Elettro-Acoustic Music exactly during this years.
-Fernando Fracassi studied Music Therapy in active modality with the Argentinian psychiatrist Rolando Benenzon at Anni Verdi Association of Rome and he made several concerts using live electronics in combination with different flutes and piccolos.
+They born the interests for Music Therapy and Elettro-Acoustic Music exactly during this stay.
+Fernando Fracassi studied Music Therapy in active modality with the Argentinian psychiatrist Rolando Benenzon at Anni Verdi Association of Rome.
+Besides, he made several concerts using live electronics in combination with different flutes and piccolos.

 The love for World Music and his great passion for Electronic Music prompted Fernando Fracassi to undertake a parallel activity of composer alongside that of performer.
 As mentioned above, he started to collect various ethnic flutes and piccolos coming from all over the world.
 Actually his private collection is composed by fifty-seven professional music instruments manufactured in wood, silver or gold included some ethnic flutes made especially for him by South American, Middle Eastern and Romanian craftsmen.

 In 2000, Fernando Fracassi began Piccolo Soloist at the Italian Army Symphonic Band, ensemble conducted by Fulvio Creux.
-He cooperated as a Piccolo soloist of this ensemble with the Southern Mississippi University (Prof. Thomas Fraschillo, Prof. David Gregory, Hattiesburg, USA) for some recordings and performed, as an orchestra player, to various editions of the Spoleto Festivals (Umbria, Italy).
+He cooperated as a Piccolo soloist of this ensemble with the Southern Mississippi University (Prof. Thomas Fraschillo (see: Testimonials), Prof. David Gregory, Prof. Luigi Zaninelli, Hattiesburg, USA) for some recordings such as performed, as an orchestra player, to various editions of the Spoleto Festivals (Umbria, Italy) collaborating with the tenor Luciano Pavarotti.
 Besides, he became Piccolo Solo at the European Union Military Band, based in Breda (The Netherlands) as an Italian representative of the Military Bands of his native Country.
 He played for Her Majesty the Queen Beatrix of Holland during the gala concert of the Golden (50th) Military Taptoe of Breda (2005).

 In 2007, Fernando Fracassi achieved his second Master Degree in Classical Chamber Music Performance and Education at the Higher College of Musical Studies of Teramo (Italy) under the guidance of the pianist Luciano Cerroni.
 Classical Chamber Music constitutes one of the primary interests of Fernando Fracassi, near the Elettro-Acoustic Music, since that time.

-After the tour in USA, Fernando Fracassi left again Italy to work in Sweden as a freelancer.
-Besides, he had also a collaboration with the Swedish Institute of Cultural Studies based in Rome.
-During this period, he studied in deep Composition and, especially, his ethnic flutes and piccolos.
+After the tour in USA, Fernando Fracassi left definitively Italy to work in Sweden as a freelancer.
+Besides, he had also an exceptional collaboration with the Swedish Institute of Cultural Studies based in Rome.
+During this period, he studied in deep Composition and, especially, each performance technique of his ethnic flutes and piccolos.
 He increased his research in History and Aesthetics of Music such as the new techniques for flute in Contemporary Music repertoire.

 In 2009, Fernando Fracassi has been invited to be Flute Teacher and Wind Ensemble Tutor at the Royal Guards of Oman Military School of Music in Muscat (Sultanate of Oman) working under His Majesty Sultan Qaboos bin Said for four years.